 - 1. The parent or guardian has not called to verify the absence or the student has not presented written notification from the parent. - 2.
 A student leaves the building for any reason without checking out in the principal's office by signing the "sign-out" sheet.
 Students are also required to sign in if they return before the end of the day. - 3.
-A student attends a sporting event as a spectator and not a participant is considered unexcused. - 4.
-Unless the student participated during the season in that particular sport and wishes to attend a state tournament or meet, also students who attend a state tournament or meet with a parent will be excused. - 5.
+A student attends an extracurricular activity as a spectator and not a participant is considered unexcused. - 4.
 Students who accumulate five (5) unexcused absences in a quarter shall be deemed to have "excessive absences," for purposes of the need to provide truancy remediation services.
 Such absences shall be determined on a per day basis or the hourly equivalent.
 When a student has excessive absences, procedures shall be implemented to correct the truancy problem as required by law.
 Students who accumulate twenty (20) unexcused absences per year shall be deemed to be habitually truant.
 If a student continues to be or becomes habitually truant, the principal shall notify the county attorney as required by law.